stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ### Conflicts

-This overall solution is in conflict with unimplemented components of an accepted proposal, [SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md).

-In this proposal, enum cases can be given overlapping case names (as long as the argument labels and types differ).
-We propose this unimplemented component should be revised to avoid ambiguity and the failure to generate properties.
+This overall solution is in conflict with unimplemented components of an accepted proposal.
+[SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md) permits enum cases to be given overlapping case names so long as the argument labels and types differ.
+This unimplemented component must be revised to avoid ambiguity when automatically generating properties.

 ### Future direction

 These getter properties lay the foundation for introducing setters in the future.
-Mutating a deeply-nested enum requires a lot of code right now.
-The ability to mutate such values with optional-chaining could improve this immensely.
+Mutating a deeply-nested enum currently requires a lot of boilerplate.
+The ability to mutate such values with optional-chaining would improve this.

 ## Detailed design